Explosives safety

 Explosives safety refers to the practices taken during the use of explosives to prevent injury or death.
 Explosives include chemicals such as TNT or dynamite as well as other kinds of explosives, such as land mines, C-4s, and IEDs.

+Explosions are sudden, rapid releases of energy that produces potentially damaging pressures.
+Explosions can result from ignition events involving energetic materials, a pressurisation event, or a chemical reaction.

 Hazards

 Toxicity

 A number of explosives contain chemical compounds which can be toxic, either released as products or contained within the explosive itself.

 Quantity-distance (QD)

 Quantity-distance (QD) is the foundation of DOD explosives safety standards.
-It defines levels of protection from blast based on relationships between the quantity of explosive material (NEW) and distance.
+It defines levels of protection from blast based on relationships between the Net Explosive Weight (NEW) of explosive material and distance from that material.
 The relationships are based on levels of risk considered acceptable for specific exposures but they do not provide absolute safety or protection.
 Exposures are expressed by a “K-factor” (K6, K18, etc.) which represents the degree of protection provided; higher is better.
 K328 equates to a blast overpressure of 0.0655 psi which will not harm people in the open.
+The relationship between QD, NEW and K-factor is defined by $\sqrt[3]{NEW}\times K factor = QD$ where NEW is given in pounds, QD is given in feet, and K-factor is given in $ft\times lb^3$ but is typically expressed as a unitless value.